0x77dev/stoprussia/README.md

 ### Web browser

-You can use web tool to start DDOS on russian services: https://stoprussia.0x77.dev
+You can use web tool to start DDoS on russian services: https://stoprussia.0x77.dev

 ### More coming soon